Mitral Valve Prolapse

 If you have atrial fibrillation or severe left atrial enlargement, you may need treatment

 with an anticoagulant (blood thinner) to keep clots from forming.
-This can be in the
+This medicine can

-form of aspirin ,warfarin therapy, or other newer blood thinners
+be in the form of aspirin, warfarin therapy, or other blood thinners.

 If you have symptoms of dizziness or fainting, it's important to stay well hydrated